al-tabb/routingAPI/README.md

 # routingAPI
-API for generating safe and efficient routes along a Truck Route network with height and weight restrictions.
+API for generating safe and compliant routes along a Truck Route network with height and weight restrictions.
 Leverages PostGIS and pgRouting.